 Little Traverse Yacht Club was founded in 1895, making it one of the oldest Yacht Clubs in the Midwest.
 The Club was originally founded as a sailing organization for those individuals who participated in sailboat racing on the waters of Little Traverse Bay.

 During World War I, Little Traverse Yacht Club served as a substitute destination for the Chicago to Mackinac Race.
 The tradition still can be seen today as the LTYC Ugotta Regatta continues to be part of the Lake Michigan racing circuit.
 Yachts, having completed the Mac Race, often hold over in Harbor Springs for the Ugotta the weekend following the Mac.

 Youth education has been a focus.
-In 1955, a teaching club for young persons was established under the auspices of Fred Ford and evolved into the founding of Little Traverse Sailors in 1968, a non-profit entity teaching sailing to children ages 8 – 18.
-LTYC assists LTS in funding a scholarship program open to all children of the Emmet County School System.
-In 1995 LTYC started the Youth Racing Team for individuals 13 – 18.
+In 1955, a teaching club for young persons was established under the auspices of Fred Ford, which evolved into the founding of Little Traverse Sailors in 1968, a non-profit entity teaching sailing to children ages 8 – 18.
+LTYC assists LTS in funding a scholarship program open to all children enrolled in an Emmet County school.
+In 1995 LTYC started the Youth Racing Team for individuals aged 13 – 18.